apigee-labs/rapier/README.md

 Not every resource has structured content that can be expressed as JSON.
 Even for resources whose content can be expressed as JSON, there is sometimes a requirement to preserve the exact document format, character-by-character.
 Resources with this characteristic must be updated with PUT instead of PATCH, and their properties must be stored outside of the resource content.
 [This sample](https://github.com/apigee-labs/rapier/blob/master/util/test/spec-hub.yaml) shows an example of how this case can be handled in Rapier.
 Here is the [corresponding generated OpenAPI document](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/spec-hub.yaml).
-The SpecHub API includes some 'internal' URL tamplates that are used in the implementation but are not part of the API.
+The SpecHub API includes some 'internal' URL templates that are used in the implementation but are not part of the API.
 The Rapier OpenAPI generator supports a -i command-line option that allows the implementation view of the API to be generated instead of the client view.
 It can be found [here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/spec-hub-with-impl.yaml).

 ## <a name="navigating"></a>Navigating the Repository